cjmlgrto/mlgrto.com/README.md

 # mlgrto.com

 Ola, amigo!
 This is the source code for my home on the information superhighway.
 Feel free to wander about, or visit the [full website](http://mlgrto.com/) in all its glory.
-Also, I recently redesigned this site— you can [read more about it here](http://mlgrto.com/blog/2017/ten/).
+Also, I recently redesigned this site — you can [read more about it here](http://mlgrto.com/blog/2017/ten/).

 ## Setup

-CJ, if you're reading this— then congratulations for getting a new computer.
+CJ, if you're reading this — then congratulations for getting a new computer.
 Or, for doing a clean install of the operating system.
 If you're not CJ, then you're kinda awesome for checking out my site.
 Anyway, read on:

 1. Clone this repo
 2. Run `make install` to install the required dependencies.